 Ducking out of the rain, I step into a little cottage bookstore tucked away against an Irish hillside.
-With a latte and warm chocolate croissant in hand, I sit down take at a small cloth-covered table next to an old woodstove.
-Irish music plays softly as the scent of coffee and burning wood permeate the air, soothing me.
-I sit, pen in hand, searching for words to make my husband understand why I feel the need to be wandering around 3,000 miles from home.
+With a latte and warm chocolate croissant in hand, I sit at a small cloth-covered sewing table beside an old wood stove.
+Irish music plays softly as the scent of coffee and burning wood permeate the air, and soothe me.
+With pen in hand, I search for words to make my husband understand why I must wander 3,000 miles from home.

 “Just girls, right?”
 I ask.

 There are no other rooms available so I have little choice but to deal with it.
 I collapse into an empty bottom bunk for a few hours before the barnyard symphony wakes me.

 Across the street in an empty pub, I have an early dinner at Fitzpatrick’s.
 Kieran, the bartender explains dinnertime doesn’t begin until after 7:30.
 He grabs me a bowl of creamy hot Seafood Risotto loaded with fresh fish and shrimp.
 It is the best meal I’ll eat in Doolin.

 “Music starts at nine and ends whenever the place empties,” he says.
 Daylight I learn, lasts until 11:00pm during the summer.